 Click below to read the Royal Commission's full Terms of Reference.

 RSL Victoria Supports the Royal Commission

-RSL Victoria supports the Royal Commission into Defence and Veteran Suicide, and has, after extensive consultation with our members, contributed to RSL Australia’s (RSLA) submission to the Royal Commission.
+RSL Victoria supports the Royal Commission into Defence and Veteran Suicide.

 The Royal Commission into Defence and Veteran Suicide may raise issues for some members.
 Help is available if you are in need of support.

 Open Arms is a free 24 hour, 7 days a week national counselling service for Australian veterans and their families.
 1800 011 046.

 Defence member and family helpline is a 24 hour, 7 days a week support line that can connect defence members and their families with their local DMFS team.
 1800 624 608

 Defence All-hours Support Line is a 24 hour, 7 days a week confidential telephone service for defence members and their families that can help defence members and their families to access ADF or civilian mental health services more easily.
 1800 628 036

 Defence and Veterans Legal Service is a free national service that provides independent information and legal advice to support Australian Defence Force personnel and veterans, as well as their families, carers and supporters, to safely share their experiences with the Royal Commission into Defence and Veteran Suicide.
 1800 33 1800